siukatech/poc-react-backend-core/README.md

 }
 ```

-The `platformSnapshot` here is a name that can lookup the login and password from ~/.gradle/gradle.properties.
+The `[repository-name]` here is a name that can lookup the login and password from ~/.gradle/gradle.properties.
 Here is the reference from gradle official website.
 https://docs.gradle.org/current/samples/sample_publishing_credentials.html